 The youngest, Ismay, was my great-grandmother.
 She was nearly two years old when her father died on December 11, 1901.
 Read the newspaper article here.
 I don’t know what kind of issues Lonnie and his family had been facing.
 It wasn’t easy – that’s for sure.

 Widowed at 36, life must have been hard for Lena.
 She had seven children to care for.
 She found her husband dead.
-It was published in the Nashville paper, the Tennessean, so word got out about the tragedy.
+It was published in the Nashville paper, the Tennessean, and even as far away as Union City, so word got out about the tragedy.
 Details are sparse, but we know Lena pressed on.
 Her children that were old enough helped on the farm and Lena started sewing for her neighbors to make extra money.